Earthquake shakes up J&K and areas of Pak

 Chamba, Sep 09: Earthquake with a magnitude 5.0 on the Richter scale hit Jammu and Kashmir and Himachal Pradesh (Chamba) Border Region on Monday at around 12:10 PM.

+The epicentre of the earthquakes, which occurred between 12.10 pm and 12.57 pm, was north-east of the Himachal Pradesh- Jammu and Kashmir border at a depth of five kilometres, Shimla Meteorological Centre Director Manmohan Singh said.

+The earthquakes were of a magnitude between 2.7 and 5, he added.
+The first earthquake with a magnitude of 5 hits at 12.10 pm.
+The second earthquake with a magnitude of 3.2 was recorded at 12.40 pm followed by the third at 12.50 pm, which had a magnitude of 2.7.
+On Sunday, a 3.4-magnitude earthquake had hit Chamba at 5.30 am followed by 4.9-magnitude tremors on the Himachal-J&K border at 8.04 am.
+Most parts of the state, including Chamba, fall in a high-seismic activity zone.

-Tremors were felt in Islamabad and adjoining areas, as reported by Geo tv.
+Tremors were felt in Islamabad and adjoining areas.

 On Sunday, an earthquake with a magnitude of 3.3 on the Richter Scale, hit Karbi Anglong in Assam.